-Make your AI systems comply with the Privacy Act 2020 before the Privacy Commissioner asks questions you can't answer
+Make your artificial intelligence systems comply with the Privacy Act 2020 before the Privacy Commissioner asks questions you cannot answer

-We help New Zealand organisations interpret the 13 Privacy Principles for AI systems, conduct Privacy Impact Assessments, and implement data handling procedures that satisfy regulators.
+We help New Zealand organisations interpret the 13 Information Privacy Principles for AI systems, conduct Privacy Impact Assessments, and implement data handling procedures that satisfy the Privacy Commissioner and protect your customers.

-The Privacy Commissioner has issued general guidance on privacy and AI, but there is no dedicated AI-specific regulation under the Privacy Act.
-You're interpreting the 13 Privacy Principles for training data, automated decisions, and cross-border data flows with limited regulatory direction.
+The Privacy Commissioner has issued general guidance on privacy and AI, but there is no dedicated AI-specific regulation under the Privacy Act 2020.
+Organisations must interpret the 13 Information Privacy Principles for AI training data, automated decisions, and cross-border data flows with limited regulatory direction.
+As New Zealand's regulatory environment evolves, your interpretation today determines your compliance posture tomorrow.

 Training data creates compliance gaps

-Did you collect that training data for the purpose you're now using it?
+Did you collect that training data for the purpose you are now using it?
 Is it accurate enough for automated decisions?
 Can individuals access or correct information your AI learned from?
-Most organisations can't answer these questions.
+Most organisations cannot answer these questions confidently.
+The Privacy Act's purpose limitation, accuracy, and individual rights principles apply to every piece of personal information used in AI systems, including data collected years before AI was part of your strategy.

 Someone requests access to their personal information.
-What do you disclose when an AI model learned patterns from their data but doesn't store it directly?
+What do you disclose when an AI model learned patterns from their data but does not store it directly?
 How do you explain an automated decision when the model is a black box?
+The Privacy Act 2020 gives individuals rights to access, correction, and explanation, and your organisation needs procedures that honour these rights even when AI makes the answers complex.

-We translate abstract Privacy Act principles into practical compliance requirements for AI systems.
-Not theoretical legal analysis, but operational procedures your teams can actually implement.
+Our team translates abstract Privacy Act principles into practical compliance requirements for AI systems.
+Not theoretical legal analysis, but operational procedures your teams can actually implement, with approaches tailored to how organisations in Aotearoa New Zealand use AI.

-Audit your AI systems against the 13 Privacy Principles
+Audit your AI systems against the 13 Information Privacy Principles

 We examine how your AI systems collect, store, use, and disclose personal information.
-We map each system to the 13 Privacy Principles and identify where you're exposed: training data collected without proper consent, automated decisions without explainability, cross-border data transfers to AI vendors without adequate safeguards.
+We map each system to all 13 Information Privacy Principles and identify where you are exposed: training data collected without proper consent, automated decisions without explainability, cross-border data transfers to offshore AI vendors without adequate safeguards, or accuracy issues in data used for consequential decisions.
+This comprehensive audit becomes the foundation for your compliance strategy.

 Conduct Privacy Impact Assessments for high-risk AI

-For AI systems making significant automated decisions or processing sensitive information, we conduct formal Privacy Impact Assessments.
+For AI systems making significant automated decisions or processing sensitive information, we conduct formal Privacy Impact Assessments aligned with the Privacy Commissioner's expectations.
 We document what information you collect, why you need it, who can access it, how long you keep it, and what rights individuals have.
 This becomes your evidence of compliance if the Privacy Commissioner investigates.
+For organisations in healthcare, we align PIAs with the Health Information Privacy Code 2020 as well.

 Build operational procedures for ongoing compliance

-We create practical procedures for the messy realities of AI: consent mechanisms that explain AI use in plain language, processes for handling access requests when AI models are involved, data accuracy requirements for training datasets, and protocols for evaluating third-party AI vendors against Privacy Act requirements.
+We create practical procedures for the complex realities of AI: consent mechanisms that explain its use in plain language New Zealanders understand, processes for handling access requests when AI models are involved, data accuracy requirements for training datasets, breach notification procedures aligned with the Privacy Act's mandatory reporting requirements, and protocols for evaluating third-party AI vendors against all 13 Information Privacy Principles.
+These are operational procedures your team can use daily.

-Deliverable: Data handling procedures, consent templates, vendor assessment frameworks
+Deliverable: Data handling procedures, consent templates, vendor assessment frameworks, breach response protocols

-Train staff on Privacy Act requirements for AI
+Train your team on Privacy Act requirements for AI

-Here's how we interpret each Privacy Principle for AI contexts.
+The Privacy Act 2020 contains 13 Information Privacy Principles that govern how organisations handle personal information.
+Here is how our consultants interpret the most critical principles for AI contexts.
 This is the framework we use to assess your compliance.

 Principle 1: Purpose of collection

-AI training requires vast amounts of data, but you can only use personal information for the purpose you collected it.
-Scraped data, repurposed internal data, and third-party datasets often violate this principle.
+AI training requires vast amounts of data, but you can only use personal information for the purpose you originally collected it.
+Scraped data, repurposed internal datasets, and third-party data all create exposure.
+If you collected customer information for service delivery and now want to train an AI model, you likely need fresh consent or a robust legal basis under the Privacy Act 2020.

 Training data must be accurate enough for your AI's decisions.
-If your model makes hiring decisions based on outdated employment records or credit decisions based on incomplete financial data, you're breaching this principle.
+If your model makes hiring decisions based on outdated employment records, credit decisions based on incomplete financial data, or service delivery decisions based on inaccurate demographic information, you are breaching this principle.
+Organisations must verify the accuracy and representativeness of data used in AI systems, particularly when outputs affect individuals in New Zealand.

-Your AI can't use personal information beyond the original collection purpose.
-Using customer data to train a model you'll sell to other companies?
-That's a disclosure issue.
+Your AI cannot use personal information beyond the original collection purpose.
+Using customer data to train a model you will sell or license to other businesses is a disclosure issue.
+Even using data internally for an AI application that differs significantly from the original purpose of collection may violate this principle.
+We help you map data flows and identify where purpose limitation creates compliance risks.

 Using overseas AI vendors?
-You're still responsible for compliance
+Your organisation remains responsible for compliance

-Most AI tools send data offshore - OpenAI, Google, Microsoft, AWS.
-The Privacy Act doesn't prohibit this, but Principle 12 requires you to take reasonable steps to prevent misuse.
-That means assessing vendors' privacy practices, negotiating data processing agreements, and understanding where your data actually goes.
+Most AI tools send data offshore.
+Large language models, cloud AI services, and specialised solutions typically process data in the United States, Europe, or Asia.
+The Privacy Act 2020 does not prohibit this, but Principle 12 requires your organisation to take reasonable steps to prevent misuse.
+That means assessing vendors' privacy practices against New Zealand standards, negotiating data processing agreements that reflect the 13 Information Privacy Principles, and understanding where your data actually goes at every stage of processing.

 Who this is for